diegoami/Diplado/README.md

 * Import / Export companions
 * Whistle for your horse (key M)
 * Taunt your opponents, so that they will attack you (key O)
+* Main screen informs you how many lords are in town / castle hall

 Features removed